Dipapatil/Data-Restore-and-Optimization-on-IBM-DB2-Cloud/README.md

-# Data Restore and Optimization using IBM DB2 Cloud, MySQL and PostgreSQL
+# Data Restore, Query Optimization using IBM DB2 Cloud, MySQL and PostgreSQL

 ## This project is completed as final project of Relational Database Administration (DBA) certification on Coursera.
 Tools used : IMB DB2 Cloud, Postgrey and Mysql on courseras cloud platform, shell scripting